 Fort Watts is perched on the very summit of the ridge and commands a good view all the way down the Devil’s Pass.
 The fort is rectangular in shape with longer walls of 20 metres to the north and south and shorter walls of 16 metres to the east and west.
 They are low-built granite walls and no attempt has been made to shape the stones.
 They may originally have been topped by sandbags; but no evidence of this remains and I saw no sign of an entrance.
 There are natural granite extrusions in the north west corner and the eastern edge and it does not look like any attempt was made to level the interior of the Fort.
 A prominent flat rock on the north east edge provides a good lookout point with views over the entire length of the Devil’s Pass road.
 A level area to the south east of the fort would have provided a good space for pitching tents.
 A track approaches from the south east with another leading more directly to the cemetery; the first looks more level and may have been used by ox-waggons with the more direct track being used by horse patrols.

 The remains of a bully beef tin were found in the field close to Fort Watt and this may be a remnant of the occupation of Fort Watts by the Mounted Infantry or the BSA Police garrison.
-As a young boy, Mike Boyd-Clarke, whose family owned Castle Zonga Estate found ginger beer bottles, roses marmalade jars, spent and live cartridges, broken buckets, a rusty spur and a cavalry, or mounted infantry horse bit.
+As a young boy, Mike Boyd-Clarke, whose family owned Castle Zonga Estate found ginger beer bottles, roses marmalade jars, spent and live cartridges, broken buckets, a rusty spur and a cavalry, or mounted infantry horse bit, shown below.